 - if you or your child becomes suspicious about a person online, stop contact immediately.

-Police worked with the Internet Safety Group on the national Internet safety initiative, NetSafe.
 Netsafe promotes confident and responsible use of the Internet and electronic devices.
-It has plenty of advice on staying safe in cyberspace.
+It has plenty of advice on staying safe online with specific information and advice for parents, and for young people.
 For more information visit the NetSafe website.

 Online child exploitation